RahjuHaji/Scommerce/Solutions.md

 time complexity in worst case: common_sort(a small array) x k + merge sort() + for(compare every pair) = nlogn*k + nlogn + n/2
 = ~ O(nlogn)

-## something wrong ...
-return to step 2: "user merge ..." what if we don't need to sort any more after step 1 ?! what if we don't need merge sort ?!

-In step 2: don't use merge sort ! k>=2, so we get every first elems in k arrays and pair them.
-And delete elem which is paried and keep getting the first elem in k arrays ulti we catch a elem which cannot be paired.
-This is unique number.
-Time complexity is : sort(small array) * k + pair(n elem - in worst case: the unique elem is in tail) ~ O(nlogn)

-**Conlusion: solution 2 get time complexity: O(nlogn) and space complexity O(n/k) which k > 1, k is long and k <= n**